 The first symposium of the IGCP638 on the geodynamics and mineralizations of the West African Craton (WAC), took place on December 5-10th, 2016 in Dakar.
-The second symposium of the IGCP638 will take place on November 7-12th, 2017 in Casablanca.
+The second symposium of the IGCP638 took place on November 7-12th, 2017 in Casablanca.
+The third symposium of the IGCP638 took place on October 15-20th, 2018 in Abidjan.
+The fourth symposium of the IGCP638 took place on October 28th - November 2nd, 2019 in Algiers.
+The fifth edition will take place on 2022 in Accra and will be jointly organized with the WAXI annual meeting.
 It will join together the international scientific community (professionals of the academic and mining sectors) on the topic: “Geology of the Paleoproterozoic formations for a sustainable development”.
-The event will proceed in the form of conferences (two days) and of field trips (four days) according to the schedule indicated below.
+The event will proceed in the form of conferences (two days) and of field trips (four days) according to the schedule indicated within the conference and the field trip programme.
 The sets of themes of the conference will relate to geodynamics, mineralizations, geochemistry, geochronology, geophysics, mapping, lithology, sedimentology, imagery, environment (pollution and deforestation related to mines) and other related subjects.

 The events and targets lead to: (i) generate active exchanges between the actors of the field (enquiring, expert mining); (ii) produce scientific knowledge on the geology of the WAC for an update of the academic and school programmes and facilitate mining exploration; (iii) reinforce the capacity of the participants on the field methods of the Paleoproterozoic (Birimian) basement geology by the means of field trips (possible sampling of specimens).